IHDPS Projects - (Alphabetical) Current and Completed

 Evaluating the Reliability, Validity, and Sensitivity of Person-Centered HCBS Outcome Measures

-Years: 2021-Present
+Years: 2021-2023

 IHDPS is collaborating with the University of Minnesota Research and Training Center on Outcome Measurement to lead a field study of Medicaid Home and Community Based Services (HCBS) Outcome Measures.
 In Kansas, IHDPS will recruit 125 adults with disabilities on HCBS waivers.
-To learn more about the study and how to participate, visit the HCBS study webpage
+To learn more about the study and how to participate, visit the HCBS study webpage.

 Kansas Demonstration to Maintain Independence and Employment (DMIE)